1,000+ Opportunities

 Why: Bringing STEM into K-12 classrooms provides students with real-life skills, making them better problem solvers and better prepared for their future.
 Frequently Asked Questions (PDF) Teacher Grant Rubric (PDF)

-Based on current listing details, eligibility includes: Educators in Ohio public schools.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Educators in Ohio public schools.
+Confirm the full requirements in the official notice before applying.